 Often thought to be a summer fruit, pomegranates’ peak season is actually October through May.

 The crunchy, juicy, sweet-tart arils are great scattered in salads or stirred into grain bowls or rice dishes.
 This particular Chicory, Tangerine, and Pomegranate Salad recipe is an easy, light option with a bracing bitterness from chicory plus juicy sweetness from tangerine segments and piquant pickled shallots.
-Try serving it with crunchy toasts spread with goat cheese.
+Try serving it with crunchy toasts spread with goat cheese, or alongside a simple roast chicken.

 Fresh cranberries start popping up in stores come autumn, and we recommend buying several bags to stash in your freezer (pretty much indefinitely, or at least until next year); you can easily make small batches of fresh cranberry sauce for using on sandwiches or alongside Swedish meatballs whenever the urge strikes.